adharshchottu/upsc-notes/content/blog/our-constitution-notes-a.md

 * **Wavell plan:** It was a proposal put forth by British Field Marshal **Archibald Wavell in 1945** to address the political situation in British India, which was facing increasing demands for independence.
 The plan proposed the creation of a new executive council with equal numbers of Hindu and Muslim members, as well as representatives of other minorities, to serve as an advisory body to the British government.
 The plan also proposed the formation of a new British-Indian army, with equal representation of all communities, and the establishment of a joint defence council for India and Pakistan.
 The Wavell Plan was **rejected** by the Muslim League and the Indian National Congress and ultimately led to the partition of India and the creation of the independent states of India and Pakistan in 1947.
 * **Simla conference:** It was a meeting held in 1945 between the British Prime Minister **Clement Attlee**, and the leaders of the Indian independence movement, including Jawaharlal Nehru, Sardar Patel, and Maulana Abul Kalam Azad.
 The conference was held in Simla, India, and its purpose was to discuss the transfer of power from British colonial rule to Indian independence.
 The conference **failed** to resolve, and the British government later announced plans to divide British India into two separate countries, India and Pakistan.
 * **Cabinet mission:** It was a group of British politicians sent to India in 1946 to negotiate a political settlement between the Indian National Congress and the Muslim League and to finalize plans for the transfer of power from British colonial rule to Indian independence.
 The mission was headed by Lord Pethick-Lawrence, Secretary of State for India, and included Sir Stafford Cripps, a prominent Labour Party politician, and A. V. Alexander, First Lord of the Admiralty.
 The mission proposed a federal structure for independent India, but the proposals were **rejected** by both Congress and the Muslim League, leading to the eventual partition of India.
-* **Interim government:** The Interim Government of India was formed in 1946 as a result of negotiations between the British government and the Indian National Congress and Muslim League as part of the Cabinet Mission Plan.
+* **Interim government:** The Interim Government of India was formed in 1946 due to negotiations between the British government and the Indian National Congress and Muslim League as part of the Cabinet Mission Plan.
 It was established as a transitional government to **oversee the transfer of power** from British rule to Indian independence.
 The government was headed by Jawaharlal Nehru as Prime Minister and included other key leaders.
 The Interim Government served for about one year until the formation of the independent government of India on August 15, 1947.
 * **Mountbatten plan:** The Mountbatten Plan, also known as the June 3rd Plan, was a proposal for the partition of British India presented by Lord **Louis Mountbatten**, the last British Viceroy of India, to the British government in 1947.
 The plan proposed the division of British India into **two separate independent countries**: India and Pakistan.
 The plan was accepted by the British government, and India and Pakistan gained independence on August 15, 1947.
 The partition led to large-scale communal violence and forced migration, resulting in the deaths of hundreds of thousands of people.

 ### Indian Independence Act of 1947

 The Indian Independence Act of 1947 was an Act of the British Parliament that partitioned British India into the two independent Dominions of India and Pakistan.
 It was passed on July 18, 1947, and came into effect on August 15, 1947.
-The Act provided for the transfer of power from the British government to the government of India and Pakistan, and also made provisions for the division of British Indian territory, including the division of the British Indian Army, the Indian Civil Service, and other administrative services.
+The Act provided for the transfer of power from the British government to the government of India and Pakistan and also made provisions for the division of British Indian territory, including the division of the British Indian Army, the Indian Civil Service, and other administrative services.
 The Act also provided for the abolition of the British Paramountcy, which had previously been the authority of the British government over the Indian princely states.
 It was a significant step in the process of Indian independence from British colonial rule.

 ## Salient features

 1. **Size of the constitution:** It is the lengthiest-ever written constitution.
 This is due to it got reproduced a large portion of the *Government of India Act 1935*, constitution makers do not want to leave any doubts or issues in future, and also contains the constitutional provisions for states.
 It is also one of the most comprehensive constitutions, covering a wide range of topics such as the organization of the government, fundamental rights, directive principles of state policy, and the procedures for amending the Constitution.
 The size of the Indian Constitution reflects the diverse and complex nature of Indian society, and the need to provide for a wide range of rights and protections for citizens.
 Additionally, the Indian Constitution has been amended over 100 times since its adoption in 1950, which has added to its size and complexity.
 2. **Written constitution:** Even though the constitution is written, conventions also play a part insofar as they are in keeping with the provisions of the constitution.
-3. **Rigid-Flexible constitution:** A combination of both rigid and flexible types as, some articles can be easily amended.
+3. **Rigid-Flexible constitution:** A combination of both rigid and flexible types as some articles can be easily amended.
 At the same time, some need a special majority(*Article 368*) to amend including ratification by one-half of the state legislatures.
 4. **quasi-federal constitution:** a federal constitution with a strong unitary or pro-centre bias. federal in structure but unitary in spirit.
 Normally federal but can become unitary in emergencies.
 5. **Parliamentary system:** A parliamentary system with an elected president as nominal or constitution head.
 A parliamentary system will give a more responsible executive on the other hand a presidential system will provide a more stable executive.
 6. **A mix of parliamentary sovereignty and judicial supremacy:** The powers and functions of each body are defined and delimited in the constitution.
 So both parliament and the supreme court are supreme in their spheres.